undix/ugai/README.md

 ![Digital School](screenshot/komugai_2024.2.1_games.png)

-Ignite a passion for learning in your community.
-Gather at the library and explore the enchanting world of quiz games, where you can dive into knowledge independently, free from the internet and its constraints.
-Let books be your guide to a world of fun and discovery!
+Revive the spirit of collaborative learning as a community!
+Gather at the library and explore knowledge through the magical charm of quiz games, where you can delve into learning independently, free from the internet and all its messiness.
+Let books, videos, Wikipedia, and dictionaries be your guides to a world full of fun and discovery!

 ![Digital School](screenshot/komugai_2024.2.1_quiz.png)